Jennie is the mother of Blanche Bishop Freeman, who was mother of Jeanette, Ruth, John, Elizabeth, and Helen Freeman.

 Her parents were Ann M. and Charles Fraser (alternately spelled Frazier in some old news accounts).
 She married John Frederick Bishop, Jr. in Oxford or Harpursville NY on July 4, 1875.
 John Bishop was an excellent craftsman and worked in his father’s business, J.F.
 Bishop, established in 1841 in Harpursville making carriages and sleighs.
 When the demand for carriages diminished, he plied his skills creating custom interiors for train cars.
 John and Jennie lived on James Street in Binghamton.
 When he built the house it was last house on the Southside of Binghamton.
 John died in February of 1914.

 Jennie lived another 28 years in that house.
 Nettie remembers her “as a spirited gal.”
-Every Saturday afternoon she got all dressed up, took the bus ‘overtown’ and attended the matinee performance of plays at the local theater where operas, Broadway touring companies, and vaudeville were performed.
+Every Saturday afternoon (or Wednesdays alternately reported) she got all dressed up, took the bus ‘overtown’ and attended the matinee performance of plays at the theater on Chenango St. in Binghamton where operas, Broadway touring companies, and vaudeville were performed.
 “She bought a season’s ticket every year.”
 Both Nettie and Ruth found their love of theater on the occasional treat of going to the Old Stone Opera House with their grandmother.